Colwyn House Lifecare staff member tests positive for Covid

-A staff member of Colwyn House resthome in Hastings has tested positive for Covid.
+A staff member at the Colwyn House rest home in Hastings has tested positive for Covid.

 The staff member is now in isolation following a positive test on Sunday, and the rest home has enforced a no-visitor policy which will remain in place until Wednesday, Heritage Lifecare chief executive Norah Barlow said.